Willibaur/ruby/README-ORIGINAL.md

     `false`.)<sup>[[link](#no-double-pipes-for-bools)]</sup>

     ```ruby
-    # Erroneo - would set enabled to true even if it was false
+    # bad - would set enabled to true even if it was false
     enabled ||= true

-    # Correcto
+    # good
     enabled = true if enabled.nil?
     ```